samanthabretous/blog/src/pages/blog/cookie-consent-pop-up.md

 ---
 templateKey: blog-post
-title: Build Cookie Consent Pop Up in React
+title: Building a Cookie Consent Pop Up in React
 date: 2019-10-12T10:34:22.668Z
-featuredImage: /img/adding-additional-widgets/adding-additional-widgets-to-netlify-cms-thumb.png
+featuredImage: /img/cookie/consent-form/cookie-consent-pop-up.png
-thumbnail: /img/adding-additional-widgets/adding-additional-widgets-to-netlify-cms-thumb.png
+thumbnail: /img/cookie/consent-form/cookie-consent-pop-up.png
 isFeaturedPost: false
 draft: true
-description: All websites now a days a cookie consent notification on it so why shouldn't my website have one too.
+description: All websites now a days include a cookie consent notification.
+So why shouldn't my website have one too?
 Follow along so your React website can be up to date with all that legal jargon.
 tags:
   - tutorial
   - cookie